gnehcuyz/gnehcuyz.github.io/content/projects/CampusConnect.md

 ---

 ## Description

-- Created a platform for event management, study groups, and item resale, focusing on user engagement and reliable data handling.
+Campus Connect is a web application for Rensselaer Polytechnic Institute (RPI) students, serving as an online hub for discussions and collaboration.
+It features dedicated sections for live events, study groups, coding projects, and personal item resale, enhancing both academic and social experiences.

 ## Tech Stack
 - Node.js, React, MongoDB, Postman, Agile/Scrum.

 ## Contributions
-- Developed the back-end using Node.js for API requests and MongoDB to manage user data, events, and transactions.
+- Developed the back-end using **Node.js** for API requests and **MongoDB** to manage user data, events, and transactions.
-- Designed a responsive front-end with React, enabling easy navigation and user engagement.
+- Designed a responsive front-end with **React**, enabling easy navigation and user engagement.
-- Streamlined development with Agile/Scrum and validated APIs with Postman based on user feedback.
+- Streamlined development with **Agile/Scrum** and validated APIs with Postman based on user feedback.